isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <p>What is the DSA exercise timeline like?</p>
 </td>
 <td rowspan="1" colspan="1">
+<p>The actual dates for DSA 2026 have not been released yet, please look
+out for MOE's announcements in early May.
+For reference, you may look at the DSA 2025 timeline:</p>
+<p></p>
-<p>For DSA 2025 exercise, the online MOE application portal will be opened
+<p>For DSA 2025 exercise, the online MOE application portal was opened from
-from 7th May (11am) to 3rd Jun (3pm).
-For RVHS, the shortlisted applicants
+7th May (11am) to 3rd Jun (3pm).
+For RVHS, the shortlisted applicants were
-will be informed of their DSA test via email on specified dates in July and August by 11 July (Friday).
-All applicants will be notified of the outcome of their application via email between 25 August and 4 September 2025.</p>
+informed of their DSA test via email on specified dates in July and August by 11 July (Friday).
+All applicants were notified of the outcome of their application via email between 25 August and 4 September 2025.</p>
 </td>
 </tr>
 <tr>